Surreal limits: Subsequences and sums

 (b) Suppose by contradiction that $t\not =s$ and let $\gamma$ be the first place at which they disagree.
 Hence at least one between $t( \gamma )$ and $s ( \gamma )$ is defined.
 Suppose that $t( \gamma )$ is defined; the other case is similar and easier.
 By the definition of the s-limit, there is some $\bar {\zeta}$ such that $t _ \zeta $'s $\gamma$-agree with $t$, for every $\zeta \geq \bar {\zeta}$.
 If $t _{\bar {\zeta}} \leq u \leq t _ \zeta $ and $t _{\bar {\zeta}} $ and $ t _ \zeta $ $\gamma$-agree, then they $\gamma$-agree with $u$.
 Since $( t _ \zeta ) _{ \zeta < \eta } $ is cofinal in $( s _ \beta ) _{ \beta < \alpha } $ and $( s _ \beta ) _{ \beta < \alpha } $ is nondecreasing, then the $s_ \beta $'s eventually $\gamma$-agree with $t _{\bar {\zeta}}$, hence with $t$.
 Then the definition of s-limit gives that $s$ $\gamma$-agrees with $t$, a contradiction.

 (c) Consider a new sequence made by all the elements of both sequences, ordered in such a way that the new big sequence is still nondecreasing.
+Since the original sequences are nondecreasing, this can be accomplished in such a way that they actually become subsequences of the big sequence.
 Since the original sequences are chained, they are both cofinal in the big sequence (except perhaps for the trivial case in which all the sequences are eventually constant).
 If $u$ is the s-limit of the big sequence, then, by (b), $u=s$ and $u=t$, thus $s=t$. \end{proof}